 The United States is one of the most violent developed countries in the world.
 Our homicide rate is seven times that of some European countries and nineteen times that of Japan.
 There is an average of about one school shooting a week.
-One-third of American women are physically assault by a partner, the leading cause of injury to women.
+One-fourth of American women are physically assaulted by a partner, the leading cause of injury to women.
 One in five women are raped.

 Our society generally responds to violence with more security and protection for ourselves and jails for offenders.
 Other responses include more policemen on the street and better intelligence gathering.
 These measures are helpful, but they only treat symptoms and do not get to the root of the problem.